Exclusive: Element nears deal to buy PHH's leasing unit for $1.35 billion

 Last September, activist investor Orange Capital LLC urged the company to hire a financial adviser to sell or float its fleet management services and create a finance vehicle to own a stake in its mortgage servicing and origination business.

 Element, an upstart Canadian company that provides financing for industrial, aerospace and automotive equipment leasing, is trying to exploit a sector largely abandoned by big banks after the financial crisis.
-It plans to keep the unit’s employees and use the business as a platform for future acquisitions, the source said.
+It plans to use the PHH business as a platform for future acquisitions, the source said.

 In a January interview with Reuters, Element Chief Executive Steven Hudson said the company plans to seek acquisitions in the United States and Europe.
 He predicted the company could have C$9 billion to C$11 billion of assets in a few years, up from C$3.3 billion at the end of last year.

-PHH’s fleet leasing business, which provides auto lease financing and services to government agencies and corporate clients, including Fortune 100 companies, has about $3.6 billion of fleet leases.
+PHH’s fleet leasing business, which provides auto lease financing and services to government agencies and corporate clients, including Fortune 100 companies, has about $3.6 billion of fleet leases, the source said.
 Analysts initially expected the business to fetch around $700 million.

-The source said the transaction is being structured using a step-up in tax basis, which allows the unit to be valued at its market price instead of its value on the company’s books.
+The source said the transaction is being structured using a step-up tax basis, which allows for the unit to be valued at a higher market value than the price at which it was originally acquired.

-The fleet leasing business’ book value as of March 31 was $405 million.
-But accounting for the tax step-up adds more than $400 million to that value, to roughly $850 million, the source said.
-The expected purchase price represents about 1.6 times the business’ book value, the source added.
+That reduces the tax liability as a result of the sale because the gain on the sale is lower, the source said.

-The step up in basis will also allow Element to reap more than $500 million of future tax benefits as it gets to depreciate the assets again, the source said.
+Element expects more than $500 million of future tax benefits from the deal, the source said.

-PHH will benefit from its net operating losses, which arose from past losses and can be used to reduce its taxable income and gains, the source said.
+The expected purchase price represents 1.6 times the business’ book value, the source said.

-Reuters reported in October PHH was exploring splitting up. <ID: nL1N0HX1NM> In February, PHH said it retained JPMorgan Chase & Co (JPM.N), Centerview Partners and the law firm Kirkland & Ellis for advice.
+Reuters reported in October that PHH was exploring splitting up.
+In February, PHH said it has retained JPMorgan Chase & Co (JPM.N), Centerview Partners and the law firm Kirkland & Ellis for advice.

 PHH has tried to sell itself previously.